HGieselmann/HugoCreativeCoding/content/docs/04_UserInput.md

 Color math is actually just Vector Math.
 And Vector Math is nothing else as separating the components and dealing with red, green and blue one at a time.
 {{</expand>}}

+While the Bauhaus

+If you are a little older, like me, you will probably know what is coming up.
+In the early 2000s wherever there was a DVD Player waiting for something to happen, there was a bouncing DVD Logo.
+This served as a screensaver to prevent the CRT displays from burning in an image.
+This thing was so omnipresent that it later got featured on “The Office” and someone even dedicated it it’s own website: https://bouncingdvdlogo.com/
+But it’s also a very nice exercise for us to code.
+Of course we will add our own touch to it!
+TODO UNITY SCRIPT
+PROJECT WALKTHROUGH
+ Yo